oobabooga/text-generation-webui/README.md

 │   │   └── tokenizer.model
 ```

-In the "Model" tab of the UI, those models can be directly downloaded from Hugging Face.
-You can also download them from the command-line with `python download-model.py organization/model`.
+In the "Model" tab of the UI, those models can be automatically downloaded from Hugging Face.
+You can also download them via the command-line with `python download-model.py organization/model`.

 * GGML models are a single file and should be placed directly into `models`.
 Example: